What parents need to know

 He hooks up with a floating circus headed to France, where the cats say his parents have been taken, and meets a family of lions longing for escape.
 While working as the liontamer's helper he plots a way to arrange the lions' return to Africa while following his parents, who are now headed to Venice.
 But Rafi is closing in.

 Is it any good?

-It's a brilliant premise: a boy who can talk to cats (and lions!), a floating circus and later the Orient Express for settings, a child out to rescue both lions and his parents, a touch of fantasy, and an adventure spanning the width of Europe.
-This should have worked.
-And it does start to work -- about three-quarters of the way through.
+It's a brilliant premise that should have worked.
+You have a boy who can talk to cats (and lions!), a floating circus and later the Orient Express for settings, a child out to rescue both lions and his parents, a touch of fantasy, and an adventure spanning the width of Europe.
+It does eventually start to work, but only about three-quarters of the way through.

 The whole thing has the pacing of a fly in honey -- lots of buzzing, but not getting much of anywhere.
 It might have worked if Charlie had some personality or voice or humor, but he's pretty much a cipher -- Our Hero Who Speaks to Cats.
 Those children who make it to the end will be rewarded by a very exciting last section and a cliffhanger ending, and will want the sequel immediately.
 But many kids won't get that far.

 Families can talk about...